RivaD2/reading-notes/401/class-11.md

 For example, let's say we have a class called `collections` that is huge and does a lot of things.
 With a singleton, when middleware runs, instead of importing the class and creating an instance of it with the `new` keyword, it only imports an instance of the class that has already been created.

 ** WHY IS THIS A BIG DEAL?**
 - The singleton pattern saves computing time, which makes applications faster.
-It ensures consistency between classes as they automically get all the same data using a singleton.
+It ensures consistency between classes as they automatically get all the same data using a singleton.
 THE INSTANCE OF THE CLASS PERSISTS using this pattern.

 - **If you were tasked with building a middleware system like Express uses, what approach might you take to construct/operate it?:** In my opinion as a front end focused dev, Express JS is a dream come true as I can use JS on the front end and back end.
-However, maybe there middleware system isnt' best for computation-intensive tasks as it seems like it could really complicated.
+However, maybe there middleware system isn't best for computation-intensive tasks as it seems like it could really complicated.

 ---------------------------------------